Nissan to lay off 1,000 Mexican workers, cites market challenges

-MEXICO CITY (Reuters) - Japanese carmaker Nissan Motor Co Ltd (7201.T) will lay off about 1,000 workers in Mexico at two factories, citing “challenging market conditions,” the company said on Thursday.
+MEXICO CITY, Dec 20 (Reuters) - Japanese carmaker Nissan Motor Co Ltd will lay off about 1,000 workers in Mexico at two factories, citing “challenging market conditions,” the company said on Thursday.

 The layoffs will be spread across Nissan’s Cuernavaca and Aguascalientes manufacturing facilities.